kristopolous/skype-search/README.md

 <img src=http://i.imgur.com/cIHy9gb.png>

-If you click on a timestamp then you get all messages +/- a 5 minute window around the search context within the search room.
+If you click on a timestamp then you get all messages +/- a 13 message window around the search context within the search room.

 All you have to do is find a file called main.db, it's in your .Skype/username/ directory.
 Now take a COPY (don't move it you fool) and drop it into the api directory.
 Host this locally, unless you want the world to search your databases.